Why does the USA not have an official language?

 58 countries have English as an official language.
 Surprisingly, the list does not include either the UK or the USA.

-In the United States this was a conscious decision of the Founding Fathers.
+In the United States, this was a deliberate decision made by the Founding Fathers.
 They believed that an official language would be divisive and undemocratic in a multilingual country.

 USA states english official language

-US states where English is an official language.
-Light blue is where there are two official languages (Louisiana - French & English, New Mexico - Spanish & English, Hawaii - Hawaiian & English)
+These are US states where English is an official language.
+Light blue is where there are two official languages:

-Extended version of this post here (2 minute Medium free read)
+Extended version of this post (2-minute Medium free read)

 Why is English not the official language of the England?